This is a super-detailed review and definitive guide to using Wix.

 Will Wix work on both a PC and Apple Mac computer?

 Yes.
 Wix is accessed via any web browser so it doesn’t matter what type of computer or operating system you use.

 Where is Wix based?

-Customer websites are hosted on servers in the USA.
+All websites Wix manages are hosted on servers in the USA.
 Customer service appears to be based all over the world.